allaboutapps/integresql/README.md

     * There was an error during test setup with our fixtures, someone called `DiscardTemplate`, thus this template cannot be used.
   * `StatusServiceUnavailable: 503`
     * Well, typically a PostgreSQL connectivity problem
-* Utilizing the isolated PostgreSQL test database received from IntegreSQL for each test:
+* Utilizing the isolated PostgreSQL test database received from IntegreSQL for each (parallel) test:
   * **Run your test code**
 * **After each** test optional: `ReturnTestDatabase: DELETE /templates/{hash}/tests/{test-database-id}`
   * Marks the test database that it can be wiped early on pool limit overflow (or reused if `true` is submitted)